oVirt/ovirt-site/source/feature/taskmanager.html.md

 ### Summary

 A Task Manager is a monitor which shows the current actions running in ovirt-engine and tracks their progress.
-It also capable of presenting completed commands.
+It also capable of presenting completed commands for a configure period of time.

 ### Owner